opnfv/dovetail/docs/testing/user/userguide/vnf_test_guide.rst

    $ cat ${DOVETAIL_HOME}/pre_config/env_config.sh
    export HOST_URL="http://<docker host ip>:8702"
-   export CSAR_FILE="/path/to/VNF/copied/in/container/name.csar"
+   export CSAR_FILE="/opt/name.csar"

 For HEAT based VNFs, the user should copy an archive of the HEAT template VNF packages to `pre_config`.
-The archive must be in gzip tar (tar.gz) format.
+The archive must be in zip (.zip) format.
-In addition, the archive must contain only a directory with the same name (e.g. vnf_a.tar.gz must only include a directory named vnf_a).
+In addition, the zip of HEAT templates must be a flat collection of files, which means there should be no top-level directory and no sub-directories.

 Configuration file `env_config.sh` should look like this for HEAT based VNFs: